simonschoelly/GraphKernels.jl/README.md

 # train a support vector machine with that kernel
 julia> model = svmtrain(X_train, y_train, kernel);

-# predict classed on the test data
+# predict classe on the test data
 julia> y_test_pred = svmpredict(model, X_test);

 # compare with the actual classes and calculate the accuracy